CactusGalaxy/FilamentAstrotomic/README.md

 php artisan vendor:publish --tag="translatable"
 ```

-After this you will have to configure the locales your app should use.
+After this, you will have to configure the locales your app should use.

 ```php
 'locales' => [